Multiple dead in Jehovah's Witness hall shooting in Germany

 Vehren said there was no indication that a shooter was on the run and that it appeared likely that the perpetrator was either in the building or among the dead.

+Police said in the early hours Friday that they were still working to verify that no further perpetrators were involved.

 Student Laura Bauch, who lives nearby, said “there were about four periods of shooting,” German news agency dpa reported.
-“There were always several shots in these periods, roughly at intervals of 20 seconds to a minute.”
+“There were always several shots in these periods, roughly at intervals of 20 seconds to a minute,” she said.

 She said she looked out her window and saw a person running from the ground floor to the second floor of the Jehovah's Witnesses hall.